ia4252/Eyeball/README.md

-Shows info about eyeball and a specific cell within them through a interactive website.
+Shows info about the eyeballs and a specific cell within them through an interactive website.
 See it live on https://atteson.com/Eyeball.
 Note: no mobile support and generally a pretty basic website.